andrewDoing/andrewDoing.github.io/_posts/2023-10-2-Storage-Account-For-Distributed-Computing.md

 - Queue Storage: An efficient way to distribute work across multiple compute instances.
 Although unaffected by the Storage Account SKU, Queue Storage's performance may not meet all use-case requirements.

-- Deadletter Queues: While not a native feature of Azure Queue Storage, deadletter queues can be manually implemented to handle messages that fail to process after a certain number of attempts.
+- Dead-letter Queues: While not a native feature of Azure Queue Storage, dead-letter queues can be manually implemented to handle messages that fail to process after a certain number of attempts.

 - Premium vs Standard Storage Accounts: Premium Storage Accounts provide higher performance but at a greater cost.
 Choose the SKU based on your application's specific needs.